 **note weights can vary +/- 5% depending on gelcoat colours and atmospherics when the laminates are cured.

 NOTE, FREIGHT ON KAYAKS IS DEPENDENT ON DESTINATION.
-YOU WILL BE CONTACTED WITH A FREIGHT COST BEFORE YOUR ORDER IS CHARGED.
+YOU WILL BE CONTACTED WITH A FREIGHT COST BEFORE YOUR ORDER IS DISPATCHED.